greensky00/skiplist/README.md

 Skiplist
 --------
-A generic Skiplist container C implementation, lock-free for both multiple readers and writers.
+A generic Skiplist container C implementation, lock free for both multiple readers and writers.
 It can be used as a set or a map, containing any type of data.

 It basically uses STL atomic variables with C++ compiler, but they can be switched to built-in GCC atomic operations when we compile it with pure C compiler.